 d.
 1967 Vladimir Komarov had the unenviable distinction of being the first human being to die during a space mission when the parachutes on his Soyuz I spacecraft failed to deploy properly on reentry from orbit.

 e.
 1990 in a making the universe smaller moment the Shuttle Discovery launched the Hubble Telescope.

 Reflections on the Armenian Genocide: Even after proclamation of the Constitution the man slogan of the Turkish policy has been ‘Without Armenians there will be no Armenian problem.’”Joseph Markwart, noted German scientist so proclaiming in 1916.
 What is really sad about the genocide is that Stalin and Hitler were aware of the lack of any response from the West which indicated that Hitler would be able to implement the Holocaust and Stalin could wage genocide against the Ukrainians with impunity.

-Please enjoy the 140 character poems on events of interest on my twitter account below (if you like them, retweet and join 155 growing followers and please follow me) and follow my blogs.
+Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
-Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day In History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance.
-Go to Rhymes On The Newsworthy Times for comments on important and breaking news events that should be of interest. www.alaskanpoet.blogspot.com Ridley's Believe It Or Not Rhymes On The Newsworthy Times
+Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 © April 24, 2017, Michael P. Ridley aka the Alaskanpoet

 Alaskanpoet for Hire, Poems to Admire